guzmanthegood/guzfolio/README.md

     - `/auth/login?email=user@guzfolio.dev&password=guzfolio1234`

-When you obtain your JWT token you can use it in the header of your calls to the GraphQL service with the name "Authorization" and value "Bearer xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx".
+When you obtain your JWT token you can use it in the header of your calls to the GraphQL service with the name `"Authorization"` and value `"Bearer xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"`.
 If you are using the Playground you can include the following JSON in the HTTP HEADERS section at the bottom.

 ```json